mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/ar.md

 {:id="CapsuleNode.PinchToScale" .boolean} *PinchToScale*
 : If the property is set to true, then the node can be scaled using the pinch gesture.
 Otherwise, a node's Scale cannot be changed by the pinch gesture.

+{:id="CapsuleNode.Pose" .any .bo} *Pose*
+: Set the current pose of the object

+{:id="CapsuleNode.PoseToJson" .any .ro .bo} *PoseToJson* : Get the current pose of the object

+{:id="CapsuleNode.PoseToYailDictionary" .dictionary .ro .bo} *PoseToYailDictionary* : Convert current pose to yail

 {:id="CapsuleNode.RotateWithGesture" .boolean} *RotateWithGesture*
 : If the property is set to true, the the node can be rotated around its y-axis using a two finger rotation gesture.
 Clockwise increases the angle, and counter clockwise decreases the angle.
 Otherwise, the node's rotation cannot be changed with a rotation gesutre.